sainzvega/festie/README.md

 ## Table of Contents
 - [Why Festie](#why-festie)

-## Why Fetsie
+## Why Festie
-To help people going to music fesitvals discover new artist.
+To help people going to music festivals discover new artist.